oxmc/ObsidianOS-Imager/README.md

 ### Custom repository

+# NOTE: We are using a url to get the image list, you can change it in [config.h](https://github.com/oxmc/ObsidianOS-Imager/blob/qml/config.h)

 If the application is started with "--repo [your own URL]" it will use a custom image repository.
-So can simply create another 'start menu shortcut' to the application with that parameter to use the application with your own images.
+So you can simply create another 'start menu shortcut' to the application with that parameter to use the application with your own images.

 ### Telemetry

+# NOTE: I have disabled Telementry by default, every thing below does not apply.

-In order to understand which images and operating systems are most popular and re-organise the application accordingly, when using the default image repository, the URL, operating system name and category (if present) of a selected image are sent to https://rpi-imager-stats.raspberrypi.org by [`downloadstatstelemetry.cpp`](https://github.com/raspberrypi/rpi-imager/blob/qml/downloadstatstelemetry.cpp).
+In order to understand which images and operating systems are most popular and re-organise the application accordingly, when using the default image repository, the URL, operating system name and category (if present) of a selected image are sent to https://rpi-imager-stats.raspberrypi.org by [`downloadstatstelemetry.cpp`](https://github.com/oxmc/ObsidianOS-Imager/blob/qml/downloadstatstelemetry.cpp).

 This web service is hosted by [Heroku](https://www.heroku.com) and only stores an incrementing counter using a [Redis Sorted Set](https://redis.io/topics/data-types#sorted-sets) for each URL, operating system name and category per day in the `eu-west-1` region and does not associate any personal data with those counts.
 This allows us to query the number of downloads over time and nothing else.